m15a/fnldoc/doc/src/fnldoc/argparse/cooker.md

 The `domain` should be a sequential table of strings (e.g., `[:apple :banana :orange]`).

-In command line argument parsing, this flag will consumes the next argument, validate if the argument is one of `domain`'s items, and set the `config` object's corresponding attribute to the argument value.
+In command line argument parsing, this option will consumes the next argument, validate if the argument is one of `domain`'s items, and set the `config` object's corresponding attribute to the argument value.

-### String flag recipe
+### String option recipe

 `recipe-spec` should be `[name VARNAME description]` or `[name short-name VARNAME description]`.
 The `name` will be expanded to flag `--name`.
-If it has `short-name`, a short name flag will also be created. `VARNAME` will be used to indicate the next command line argument that will be consumed by this flag parsing.
+If it has `short-name`, a short name flag will also be created. `VARNAME` will be used to indicate the next command line argument that will be consumed by this option parsing.

-In command line argument parsing, this flag will consumes the next argument and set the `config` object's corresponding attribute to the argument value.
+In command line argument parsing, this option will consumes the next argument and set the `config` object's corresponding attribute to the argument value.

-### Number flag recipe
+### Number option recipe

-`recipe-spec` should be the same as the string flag recipe.
+`recipe-spec` should be the same as the string option recipe.

-In command line argument parsing, this flag will consumes the next argument, validate if it can be converted to number, and set the `config` object's corresponding attribute to the converted number.
+In command line argument parsing, this option will consumes the next argument, validate if it can be converted to number, and set the `config` object's corresponding attribute to the converted number.